Josh Senter: Personal life

 Joshua enter grew up on a 500 acre farm in Fort Leonard Wood near Plato, Missouri and was homeschooled with his four sisters by his mother Brenda.
-Before the age of thirteen, his parents' fundamental Christian beliefs did not allow him to watch or their family to own a television, so instead he spent his time alone drawing, painting, throwing pottery and sewing: "Being alone so much probably helped me become a better writer since it’s just you and the page," he says of his childhood.
+Before the age of thirteen, his parents' fundamental Christian beliefs did not allow him to watch or their family to own a television, so instead he spent his time alone drawing, painting, throwing pottery and sewing: "Being alone so much probably helped me become a better writer since it's just you and the page," he says of his childhood.
 He recalls in particular his first viewing of Jurassic Park, which he says inspired him to become a filmmaker.
 Before heading for Hollywood, he and his youngest sister used his father's home video camera to make short films and music videos.

-He now resides in Los Angeles with his husband and their two cats.
+He now resides in Los Angeles with his husband and their three cats.